Ajeeetsingh/Parralax-website/README.md

 # Parallax Solar System Website 🌌

-This project is a creative and interactive parallax scrolling website that takes users on a journey through our solar system.
-With smooth animations and layered visuals, it provides an immersive way to explore celestial bodies while demonstrating advanced web development techniques.
+This project is a creative and interactive parallax scrolling website that takes users through our solar system.
+Smooth animations and layered visuals provide an immersive way to explore celestial bodies while demonstrating advanced web development techniques.

 ## Features
 - **Parallax Scrolling Effect**: Creates depth and movement as users scroll through the page.